Does Your Novel's Genre Matter? How to Fuse Genre and Literary Fiction to Create a Strong Story

 Perhaps you did successfully make a story that I would like and I'm missing out.
 Or, perhaps you wrote it as a classic romance with the necessary components that define it as romance, and so it really wouldn't be my thing.
 Then your categorization would be appropriate.

 What ends up happening is the way the story is told is different.
 The writer could choose to focus on the plot (and risk being predictable) or focus on the characters (and risk moving too slowly).
-The writer could choose to entertain the reader (and risk being taken at face-value) or choose to convey big themes (and risk being condescending).
-The way many people would describe this is the writer could choose to write "genre" or "LitFic".
+The writer could choose to entertain the reader (and risk being taken at face-value) or choose to convey big themes (and risk being condescending or lofty or too complex).
+The way many people would describe this is the writer could choose to write "Genre" or "LitFic".

 To boil it down to the very very basics, a genre version of this story would focus its attention on the plot and entertainment, while a literary fiction version of this story would focus its attention on the characters and big themes.
 A Real+Good Story should have all of these elements, but the attention to each shifts depending if it's written for a genre or a literary fiction audience.